shaile09/Projects/README.md

 - Predict what restaurants may close in near future and what will be an optimal business at that location
 - Predict what restaurant to open where

+## Machine Learning Model (Pending)

+Rating for new esturants will be good / bad..

+## Technology to be used (Pending)

+### Data Cleaning and Analysis
+We will be using Pandas to clean the data and perform exploratory analysis.
+Further analysis will be conducted using Python.
+We will be importing the yelp data downloaded from kaggle.com, and converting that dataset, which is in JSON format, into a dataframe.
+### Database Storage
+Postgres is the database we will be using.
+### Machine Learning
+Linear Regression, Deep Learning, and Random Forest Classifier are the machine learning models we will be using to train and test our data.
+We will then choose which machine learning model is the best of the 3.
+### Dashboard
+Tableau is the application we will be using to display our data.
+We feel that tableau will give the user the most simplest way of looking at which location geographically is best when considering location and type of restaurant to open.
+It will include comparable data, such as what type of restaurant it is, whether it got a good or a bad rating, and exactly where it is located.